What is an Internship?

 How does an internship fit into my schedule?

-Internship Experience may be completed during any semester.
+Internship Experiences may be completed during any semester.
 Options include:

 - Parallel: Students work part-time with a local employer and still take classes at NDSU